rieperriton/cs2450remote/journal.md

 3/20/2025
 Working on unit tests for the settings page.
 This is becoming such a pain in the arse for some reason i dont know why they arent passing.
 Big race tommorow.
+4/1/2025
+Added CSS to my settings page.
+I think we are behind.
+But, theres not much I can do at this time, I'm so swamped with design day and track.
+Racing in vegas this week.
+Going to ask my team what I should do next.
+Refactored
+3 files.